acast-test/podcast-player/README.md

 ## Solution description

 - I use only `/episodes` endpoint from api.
-Did not see reason to use endpoint to get episode by id, since it returns the same data as I already have in the list.
+Did not use endpoint to get episode by id, since it returns the same data as I already have in the list.
 If `/episodes` was returning just some information neccesary to display list of episodes (for example, only `id` and `name`) and get episode by id endpoint would return additional information needed to play episode, I would have used it then.

 - did not separate production/dev.. environments.
 There is no production build as well.